simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `insert` method docstring

 Insert value to this array at a specified index.
-This interface behaves the same `insert_at` method.<hr>
+This interface behaves in the same `insert_at` method.<hr>

 **[Parameters]**